Student Account Policies

 - and you are not currently taking an ECE class, then you will not have appeared on the SIS reprots from which access is granted.
 ECE students who pay the Engineering Computing fee, regardless of the ECE enrollment status, qualify for keycard access.
-If you believe you fall into this category, send a note to site and provide detailed information about your situation.
+If you believe you fall into this category, submit a request to the ETS Service Portal and provide detailed information about your situation.

-- and you have submitted a request to site and your card is still not working two business days after you have been informed by Site that your information has been forwarded to keycard control, send an email to Site with a subject of "Keycard: Continuing Access Problem".
+- and you have submitted a request to ETS and your card is still not working two business days after you have been informed by ETS staff that your information has been forwarded to keycard control, respond to the email you recieved from the help desk indicating that your problem has not been resolved within the expected period of time.
 Again include the information detailed above.
 This time also include the date and time that you most recently tried to access two different card readers and list which two card readers you tried.
 This information will be sent to keycard control for their diagnostics.

-SYSTEM MODIFICATIONS: Any modifications to the system, be it through modification to the registry or to system files is absolutely forbidden.
+System Modifications: Any modifications to the system, be it through modification to the registry or to system files is absolutely forbidden.
 The systems are set up to run as multi-user workstations and as such are not to be modified by individuals.
-If you feel that a system modification is required for your scholastic works, please send email to site, and we will take it under advisement.
+If you feel that a system modification is required for your scholastic works, please submit a request to the ETS Service Portal.

-MULTIPLE PROCESSES: Unlike the HPs, there are no remote users on the ER4 PC systems.
+Multiple Processes: Unlike the Linux systems, there are no remote users on the ER4 PC systems.
 Thus, there are no limits on the number of processes that you run (limited to one machine).
 However, please note that resources on any machine are finite, and the more you run, the slower any given single task will be performed.
 For best performance from the PCs, please only run what you have to.

 Ctrl-Alt-Del) and select

-FILE STORAGE: all users have 2.0GB of storage space in their home accounts.
+File Storage: all users have 20.0GB of storage space in their home accounts.
 This storage is deemed sufficient for student academic purposes.
 It can be reached as the Z drive.
 Note: for most users (you should know if you are an exception), your ER4 Windows Desktop, My Documents, and Application Data folders are all redirected into folders of those same names on your Z drive.
 So files saved on your desktop, count against your quote.

-SOFTWARE INSTALLATIONS: users are not to install any software on the ER4 systems.
+Software Limitations: users are not to install any software on the ER4 systems.
 This includes installing software in your home directories (Z drive) so that they can be run on the system.
 This most specifically includes networked programs like chat, file sharing, and instant messaging systems.
 Violators of this policy will loose account privileges.
-Requests for software related to academic pursuits should be made to the Site staff.
+Requests for software related to academic pursuits should be made to the ETS Service Portal.

-REBOOTING: Sometimes PCs have to be rebooted.
+Rebooting: Sometimes PCs have to be rebooted.
 It's just the nature of these systems.
-However, such reboots should only be performed by ER4 staff.
-If you feel your PC needs to be rebooted, please see the student consultant in CL260.
-Please do not reboot it yourself.
+However, such reboots should only be performed by ETS staff.
+Please submit a request to the ETS Service Portal and then use another machine.